Electricity: The electrical current is 230 volts, 50Hz. Two-pin European-style plugs are standard.

 Entry requirements for Irish nationals: Irish nationals require a passport valid for period of intended stay, but no visa is required.

-Passport/Visa Note: Visitors must hold all documents required for further travel, onward or return tickets, sufficient funds for the period of stay, and proof of reserved accommodation.
-It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
+Passport/Visa Note: Visitors must hold all documents required for further travel, onward or return tickets.
+It is highly recommended that travellers' passports have at least six months validity' remaining after their intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Getting around: Travelling within Romania is relatively easy provided the more remote areas are not on your itinerary.
 Romania has an extensive road and rail network connecting the larger towns and cities as well as connecting it with neighbouring countries.
 The trains won't always run dead on time and the roads are slightly dilapidated, but the government is investing large sums of money on upgrading the country's transport infrastructure.
 Bucharest has a great metro system connecting all areas of the city.
 Taxis are fairly cheap and reliable.
 Fares are generally from 1.39 to 1.79 lei per ride.
 Renting a car is not ideal because of the poor conditions of the roads.